Azure/application-gateway-kubernetes-ingress/docs/how-tos/scale-applications-using-appgw-metrics.md

 As incoming traffic increases, it becomes crucial to scale up your applications based on the demand.

-In the following tutorial, we explain how you can use Application Gateway's `AvgRequestCountPerHealthyHost` metric to scale up your application. `AvgRequestCountPerHealthyHost` is measure of average reqeust that are sent to backend pool
+In the following tutorial, we explain how you can use Application Gateway's `AvgRequestCountPerHealthyHost` metric to scale up your application. `AvgRequestCountPerHealthyHost` is measure of average request that are sent to a specific backend pool and backend http setting combination.

 We are going to use following two components:

-1. [Azure K8S Metric Adapter](https://github.com/Azure/azure-k8s-metrics-adapter) - We will using the metric adapter to expose Applicaiton Gateway metrics through the metric server.
+1. [`Azure K8S Metric Adapter`](https://github.com/Azure/azure-k8s-metrics-adapter) - We will using the metric adapter to expose Application Gateway metrics through the metric server.
-1. [Horizontal Pod Autoscaler](https://docs.microsoft.com/en-us/azure/aks/concepts-scale#horizontal-pod-autoscaler) - We will use HPA to use Applicaiton Gateway metrics and target a deployment.
+1. [`Horizontal Pod Autoscaler`](https://docs.microsoft.com/en-us/azure/aks/concepts-scale#horizontal-pod-autoscaler) - We will use HPA to use Application Gateway metrics and target a deployment for scaling.

 ## Setting up Azure K8S Metric Adapter

-1. First, let's create an Azure AAD service principal which has access to the metrics for Application Gateway
+1. We will first create an Azure AAD service principal and assign it `Monitoring Reader` access over Application Gateway's resource group.
     ```bash
     applicationGatewayGroupName="<application-gateway-group-id>"
     applicationGatewayGroupId=$(az group show -g $applicationGatewayGroupName -o tsv --query "id")
     az ad sp create-for-rbac -n "azure-k8s-metric-adapter-sp" --role "Monitoring Reader" --scopes applicationGatewayGroupId
+    ```

+1. Now, We will deploy the [`Azure K8S Metric Adapter`](https://github.com/Azure/azure-k8s-metrics-adapter) using the AAD service principal created above.

+    ```bash
+    kubectl create namespace custom-metrics

     # use values from service principle created above to create secret
     kubectl create secret generic azure-k8s-metrics-adapter -n custom-metrics \
         --from-literal=azure-tenant-id=<tenantid> \
         --from-literal=azure-client-id=<clientid> \
         --from-literal=azure-client-secret=<secret>

+    kubectl apply -f kubectl apply -f https://raw.githubusercontent.com/Azure/azure-k8s-metrics-adapter/master/deploy/adapter.yaml -n custom-metrics
     ```

-1. Now create the following k8s resource to tell metric adapter to get metric for application gateway
+1. We will create an `ExternalMetric` resource with name `appgw-request-count-metric`.
+This will instruct the metric adapter to expose `AvgRequestCountPerHealthyHost` metric for `myApplicationGateway` resource in `myResourceGroup` resource group.
+You can use the `filter` field to target a specific backend pool and backend http setting in the Application Gateway.

     ```yaml
     apiVersion: azure.com/v1alpha2